rrelledge/redislabs-docs/content/rc/concepts/clustering.md

 obtain the slot in which a key should reside.

-Even while employing multiple Redis processes, the use of a Redis Cloud cluster is nearly transparent to the application that uses it.
+Even while employing multiple Redis processes, the use of a Redis Enterprise Cloud cluster is nearly transparent to the application that uses it.
 The cluster is accessible via a single endpoint that automatically routes all operations to the relevant shards, without the complexity of a cluster-aware Redis client.
 This allows applications to benefit from using the cluster without performing any code changes, even if they were not designed to use it beforehand.

-When creating or editing a Redis database on Redis Cloud, the system automatically calculates the number of shards needed based on the database memory limit and required throughput.
+When creating or editing a Redis database on Redis Enterprise Cloud, the system automatically calculates the number of shards needed based on the database memory limit and required throughput.